-Action 4.2: Translation and Outreach Services Effectiveness of Action: 3 - Effective

-Metric: PAC/ELAC Participation
+Action 4.2: Translation and Outreach Services Effectiveness of Action: 3 - Effective Metric: PAC/ELAC Participation

 Analysis Statement: As noted in the metric section above, our PAC/ELAC participation maintained a high participation rate at 115.
-Important school information and presentation materials are delivered in concise, parent-friendly language with written translation for printed documents and live translation at in-person meetings in Spanish.
+Important school information and presentation materials are delivered in concise, parent-friendly language with written translation for printed documents and live translation in Spanish at in-person meetings.
 Information is reinforced and consistently delivered in order to build familiarity and capacity among educational partners for important schoolwide plans like LCAP and Community Schools.
-A professional in-person interpretation service was introduced last year that has been established and demonstrated immediate benefits, with parents more engaged and able to provide more substantive feedback - we will continue to utilize this professional interpretation service at all important educational partner meetings.
+A professional in-person interpretation service was introduced last year and has demonstrated immediate benefits, with parents more engaged and able to provide more substantive feedback - we will continue to utilize this professional interpretation service at all important educational partner meetings.

-Action 4.3: Educational Partner Engagement Effectiveness of Action: 3 - Effective
+Action 4.3: Educational Partner Engagement